Close button

 Contact groups

-Contact groups are a useful feature that allows you to organize your contacts into subgroups for better management and targeted communication.
+Contact groups are a useful feature that allows you to organise your contacts into subgroups for better management and targeted communication.
 You can create contact groups directly under the "Contacts" menu.
 You can either use existing filters or search terms to pre-select your contact list, or you can manually select the desired contacts.
 Then, you can add them to the appropriate contact group.
 If you want to assign a contact group during the import of contacts, you can do so in the advanced options of the import process, either by creating a new group or selecting an existing one.

 If you want to create a contact group based on criteria other than the available filters, you can also do this through an import.
 To do this, prepare an Excel file containing all the contacts that should be added to the contact group.
 It's important that each contact has an identifier specified.